 It was easy to apply it to my personal life, to prune away the unessential and focus on what mattered.
 But when it came to my photography, it proved to be a bit trickier.
 What really matters to me as a photographer?
 A pretty picture?
 Emotional connection?
 A photograph that will sell well?
 I had to ask myself what really makes my heart sing.
 I’ve had to ask myself only what matters.

-I’m also inspired by bright color.
+can you buy amoxicillin over the counter I’m also inspired by bright color.
 Somewhere along the way, I adopted a deep love for color and it always captivates me.
 I love colors that are vibrant and rich.
 I love thinking about the color wheel and the way colors interact with each other.
 I’m still working through how to incorporate this more intentionally into the photographs I make, but I’m always on the hunt for color.

-The last and perhaps truest thing that matters to me in my photography is that lifting my camera and pressing the shutter is a practice in gratitude.
+The last and perhaps truest thing that matters to me in my photography is that where can i get azithromycin over the counter lifting my camera and pressing the shutter is a practice in gratitude.
 It is a practice of slowing down, seeing my world, and saying thank you.
 This is especially true when I photograph my loved ones.
 The intimate moments with my kids, when they think no one is paying attention or when they get very quiet and vulnerable – those are the moments that matter.
 When we play, when we’re filled with joy, when we are living our wild and wonderful lives – these things matter.
 I’m grateful for all of it, and for this gift of photography.
 When I look at the photographs I’ve made, this is what I want to see: a life well lived, people well loved, and a woman who gratefully captured as much of all of it as she could.
 Because that’s what matters.

 * * * * * * *